szwtomas/mininet-distribuidos/README.md

 ## Prerequisites

-For running this proyect, you should have **Docker** and **Docker Compose** installed on your computer.
+For running this project, you should have **Docker** and **Docker Compose** installed on your computer.

-Follow installation instructions on `https://docs.docker.com/engine/install/ubuntu/`.
+Follow installation instructions on [the official Docker documentation](https://docs.docker.com/engine/install/ubuntu/).

 The idea behind using Docker for this project is to make dependencies management as simple as possible, considering mininet only runs on Linux environments.